RinteRface/shinyMobile/index.md

 # shinyMobile <img src="man/figures/logo.png" width="200px" align="right"/>

-> Develop outstanding {shiny} apps for iOS, Android, desktop as well as
+> Develop outstanding {shiny} apps for iOS and Android, as well as
 > beautiful {shiny} gadgets. {shinyMobile} is built on top of the latest
 > [Framework7](https://framework7.io) template.